Darfur United Soccer Academy

 i-ACT is working with Darfuri refugees in creating and implementing a comprehensive program called the Darfur United Soccer Academy.
 The Academy offers a safe place for children and youth to gather and participate in a healthy and enriching activity, trauma relief, and promote peace-building.
 The Academy not only provides the joy of play, but serves as a vehicle for peace and a way to connect the refugee participants with children and youth soccer players clubs across the U.S. and Europe.

 Darfuris love soccer.
 With soccer balls rarely being available, the children make their own from rags, plastics, and string.
-They talk about their need and wish for betters sports programs and education.
-They also express their great hope to connect to the outside world, beyond the camps.
+They juggle, kick them back and forth, and organize games on the dirt, sand and rock fields.
+The refugees talk about their need and wish for better sports programs and education at every chance they get.
+They also express their great hope to connect with the outside world, beyond the camps that one refugee called, “an open air prison.”

 Coach Profile: Leila